AxonTeam/Nucleus/README.md

 - haveToken - Checks if you have a token.
 Root can check if others have a token.
 - eval - Standard JS eval command.
 Restricted to bot owners.
 - help - Standard dm help command.
+- exec - Execute a command.
+Restricted to bot owners

 # Setup/Config (config.json)